-SSA 320, Materiality in Planning and Performing an Audit, paragraph 2

-A12.
-SSA 260 (Revised) requires the auditor to determine the appropriate person(s) within the entity's governance structure with whom to communicate.
-13 SSA 260 (Revised) notes that, in some cases, all of those charged governance are involved in managing the entity, and the application of the communication requirements is modified to recognise this position.
-14 When a complete set of general purpose financial statements is also prepared by the entity, those person(s) responsible for the oversight of the preparation of the special purpose financial statements may not be the same as those charged with governance responsible for the oversight of the preparation of those general purpose financial statements.
+SSA 320, Materiality in Planning and Performing an Audit, paragraph 2 some cases, all of those charged governance are involved in managing the entity, and the application of the communication requirements is modified to recognise this position.
+He complete set of general purpose financial statements is also prepared by the entity, those person(s) responsible for the oversight of the preparation of the special purpose financial statements may not be the same as those charged with governance responsible for the oversight of the preparation of those general purpose financial statements.